LBC-LNBio/pyKVFinder/docs/_sources/_tutorial/index.rst.txt

   The function takes the `built-in dictionary <https://github.com/LBC-LNBio/pyKVFinder/blob/master/pyKVFinder/data/vdw.dat>`_ when a *.dat* file is not specified.
 Otherwise, user must specify a *.dat* file following template of `van der Waals radii file <../_cfg_files/vdw_file_template.html>`_.

+  This step is only necessary if you are reading a custom van der Waals radii file to use in ``pyKVFinder.read_pdb``.

 .. seealso::

   * `pyKVFinder.read_vdw <../_api_reference/read_vdw.html>`_